 The Dress and Attire

 At a second wedding, you don’t have to wear a white dress.
-In fact, most second brides already had their white dress moment, which is why most second wedding dresses are brightly colored.
+In fact, most second brides already had their white dress moment, which is why most second wedding dresses are brightly coloured.
 You don’t even have to wear a dress if you don’t want to.

 Announcing Your Plans